micmejia/bible-dump/AMPC/Mark/Mark 10.md

 And the disciples were amazed _and_ bewildered _and_ perplexed at His words.
-But Jesus said to them again, Children, how hard it is [^s]_for those who trust (place their confidence, their sense of safety) in riches_ to enter the kingdom of God!
+But Jesus said to them again, Children, how hard it is _for those who trust (place their confidence, their sense of safety) in riches_ to enter the kingdom of God!